-Santa Monica, though part of the Westside, is a city onto itself.
+Santa Monica, though a part of the Westside, is a city onto itself.
 Its diverse and growing population is reflected in its housing.
 There are apartments, condominiums, and townhomes with direct entrance from private garages.
 The single family homes run the gamut from smaller homes to larger, grander properties.
 Full service condominiums overlook the Pacific Ocean and for a lucky few there are homes right on the sand.
 Santa Monica is famous for its pier, its art community and active outdoor lifestyle.

-The development of shops and restaurants around the Third Street Promenade and Santa Monica Place Mall and the upscale Shutters, Casa del Mar and Loews Hotels at the beach have contributed to the revitalization of this area.
+The development of shops and restaurants around the Third Street Promenade and Santa Monica Place Mall and the upscale Shutters, Casa del Mar and Loews Hotels at the beach have contributed to the popularity of this area.